donha1/mod_jwt_remote_user/ReadMe.md

+# Overview
+This Apache module, writen in c for Windows, parses JWTs from Bearer tokens and maps a claim (like preferred_username).
+Its purpose is to extract a username (or other configured claim) from a JSON Web Token (JWT) passed in the HTTP Authorization: Bearer <token> header and set it as the Apache environment variable REMOTE_USER.
 # Prepare
 Install MSVS if not yet installed.
 Download latest httpd lib for windows, extract to a folder D:\httpd-latest, from https://www.apachelounge.com/download/.